Updates

 For more information, you can speak with workers at your local garden centre to find a solution that will protect your harvest without harming native wildlife around your home.

-The next time you take a trip, avoid booking a package holiday and instead think a bit more deeply about ways you can travel sustainably to help reduce the negative impact of tourism on ecosystems.
+The next time you take a trip, avoid booking a package holiday and instead think a bit more deeply about ways to travel responsibly and sustainably to help reduce the negative impact of tourism on ecosystems.

-This can include wildlife tourism, like safaris or whale watching, but make sure you look into tour operators that prioritise conservation and animal well-being.
+This can include wildlife tourism, like safaris or whale watching, but make sure to research tour operators that prioritise conservation and animal well-being.

 Here are some ideas to make your trips more sustainable: